-Students and parents can access grade and attendance information for the current school year on the Internet at powerschool.sau23.org.
+Students and parents can access grade and attendance information for the current school year on the Internet through ALMA.
 An ID and password are needed to access the information.
 Please contact the school if you need log on assistance.
+We will be sending this information out directly to families, please let us know if you don't receive it.